humdrum-tools/humdrum-documentation/guide/ch01/index.md

 The Humdrum software is not a program that you invoke like a word-processor or notation editor.
 Humdrum is not a big program that you start-up when you want to do music research.
-Instead, Humdrum provides a toolbox of *utilities* \-- most of which can be accessed at any time from anywhere in the system.
+Instead, Humdrum provides a toolbox of *utilities* &mdash; most of which can be accessed at any time from anywhere in the system.

 Any data that conforms to the Humdrum syntax can be manipulated using